nylander/fastagap/README.md

-# FASTAGAP - report, remove, or replace missing data in fasta
+# Fastagap - Report, remove, or replace missing data in fasta

 Scripts for handling missing data (gaps) in fasta files.